The Geodesic Diameter of Polygonal Domains: Introduction

-Since the geodesic diameter/center of a simple polygon is determined by its corners, one can exploit the \emph{geodesic farthest-site Voronoi diagram} of the corners $V$ to compute the diameter/center, which can be built in $O(n \log n)$ time~\cite{afw-fsgvd-93}.
-Recently, Bae and Chwa~\cite{bc-gfvdpdh-09} presented an $O(nk \log^3 (n+k))$-time algorithm for computing the geodesic farthest-site Voronoi diagram of $k$ sites in a general polygonal domain.
-This can be used to compute the geodesic diameter $\max_{p,q\in S} \dist(p,q)$ of a \emph{finite} set $S$ of points in $\Poly$, but cannot be exploited for computing $\diam(\Poly)$ without any characterization of the geodesic diameter of polygonal domains with $h\geq 1$.
+Since the geodesic diameter/center of a simple polygon is determined by its corners, one can exploit the \emph{geodesic farthest-site Voronoi diagram} of the set $V$ of corners to compute the diameter/center, which can be built in $O(n \log n)$ time~\cite{afw-fsgvd-93}.
+Recently, Bae and Chwa~\cite{bc-gfvdpdh-09} presented an $O(nk \log^3 (n+k))$-time algorithm for computing the geodesic farthest-site Voronoi diagram of $k$ sites in polygonal domains with holes.
+This result can be used to compute the geodesic diameter $\max_{p,q\in S} \dist(p,q)$ of a \emph{finite} set $S$ of points in $\Poly$.
+However, this approach cannot be directly used for computing $\diam(\Poly)$ without any characterization of the diameter.
 Moreover, when $S=V$, this approach is no better than the brute-force $O(n^2 \log n)$-time algorithm for computing the corner-to-corner diameter $\max_{u,v \in V}\dist(u,v)$.

 In this paper, we present the first algorithms that compute the geodesic diameter of a given polygonal domain in $O(n^{7.73})$ or $O(n^7(\log n + h))$ time in the worst case.
-We also show that for small constant $h$ the diameter can be computed much faster.
-Our new geometric results underlying the algorithms indeed show that the existence of any diametral pair consisting of non-corner points implies multiple shortest paths between the pair; as one of the cases, it is shown that \emph{if $(s,t)$ is a diametral pair and both $s$ and $t$ lie in the interior of $\Poly$, then there are at least five shortest paths between $s$ and $t$.}
+Our new geometric results underlying the algorithms show that the existence of any diametral pair consisting of non-corner points implies multiple shortest paths between the pair; among other results, we show that \emph{if $(s,t)$ is a diametral pair and both $s$ and $t$ lie in the interior of $\Poly$, then there are at least five shortest paths between $s$ and $t$.}

 Some analogies between polygonal domains and convex polytopes in $\Real^3$ can be seen.
-O'Rourke and Schevon~\cite{os-cgd3p-89} proved that if the geodesic diameter on a convex $3$-polytope is realized by two non-corner points, at least five shortest paths exist between the two.
+O'Rourke and Schevon~\cite{os-cgd3p-89} proved that if the geodesic diameter on a convex $3$-polytope is realized by two non-corner points, then at least five shortest paths exist between the two; see also Zalgaller~\cite{z-ipt-07} for simpler arguments.
 Based on this observation, they presented an $O(n^{14} \log n)$-time algorithm for computing the geodesic diameter on a convex $3$-polytope.
-Afterwards, the time bound has been improved to $O(n^8\log n)$ by Agarwal et al.~\cite{aaos-supa-97} and recently to $O(n^7 \log n)$ by Cook IV and Wenk~\cite{cw-sppps-09}.
-This is also compared with the running time of our algorithms for polygonal domains, $O(n^{7.73})$ or $O(n^7(\log n + h))$.
+Afterwards, the time bound was improved to $O(n^8\log n)$ by Agarwal et al.~\cite{aaos-supa-97} and recently to $O(n^7 \log n)$ by Cook IV and Wenk~\cite{cw-sppps-09}.